RobertGardner/teach-exercise-assets/data-structures/level1/queues/index.md

 Queues have an interface with at least two methods:

 - `enqueue(value)` - adds a `value` to the "back" of the queue
-- `dequeue()` - removes the "front" value from the queue and returns it
+- `dequeue()` - removes the "front" value from the queue and returns it, or `undefined` if the queue is empty

 Together, these facilitate first-in-first-out (FIFO) operations: the first thing `enqueue`d onto the queue is the first thing that can be `dequeue`d out.

 Often, queues include additional helper operations that make them a bit easier to use, such as `peek()`, which returns the "front" value of the queue without removing it.
+If the queue is empty, `peek()` will return `undefined`.

 ## Exercise